 Training Infrastructure

-FiTSM
+FitSM

 Applications on Demand service: this group includes both AoDs options and any combination of the service in the first group under the condition that the amount of requested resources are lower than predefined thresholds.

 This grouping will be updated as new services are exposed via the Marketplace.